shuklagauravjn/parkinglot/README.md

 6. Unit testing
 ## Software Installation Instrtuctions
 Step 1: Clone this git repository from https://github.com/shuklagauravjn/parkinglot.git <br />
-Step 2: Edit the properties file present at /src/main/resources/application.properties <br />
-Step 3: change the value for spring.datasource.url=jdbc:postgresql://your postgres host IP:your postgres host port/your postgres database name <br />
-Step 4: Go to the terminal window and the present working directory should be the root of this folder <br />
+Step 2: go to bin/setup folder and run the settup.sh file <br />
-Step 5: type cd bin/setup.sh <br />
+Step 3:
->> Step 5.1: This command will execute <br/>
+ Step 3.1: This command will execute <br/>
- >> cd ../.. --> this means it will go to the base folder<br />
+ cd ../.. --> this means it will go to the base folder<br />
- >> mvn clean install --> this will build the application successfully provided you have entered correct datasource url <br />
+ mvn clean install --> this will build the application successfully <br />
  >> Check the logs and you should see some logs like this:<br />
  >> Hibernate: alter table ticket drop constraint FK2ii5cq5xek9b6scbnn5h7nwia <br />
  >> Hibernate: alter table ticket drop constraint FK5s6o4c33uj044cbfqxukrf9ki <br />